no2fpga/no2misc/doc/i2c_master_wb.md

 The `cr` bit indicates in both cases if a new command can be submitted safely.
 For non-FIFO mode that bit will match `rv`, and for FIFO mode, this indicates that the command FIFO is not full.

+The `eo` bit indicates that the core waited too long for SCL to rise, meaning some device held it low for too long.
+Only valid if both clock stretching support and timeout counter were enabled in the core build.

 ### Response peek (Read Only, addr `0x04`)